learnwell/learnwell.github.io/_drafts/2015-12-08-generic-onboarding-for-engineers.md

 		1. [ ] Create your own account
 		2. [ ] Get access to company repos
 	4. Lastpass or 1Pass
-store all passwords using lastpass chrome extension do not save passwords using native google chrome feature (insecure) Slack create account, download desktop and mobile apps connect to team Shoppinpal
+		1. store all passwords using lastpass chrome extension
+		1. do not save passwords using native google chrome feature (insecure)
-Skype
+	5. Skype
-add team members as contacts
+		1. add team members as contacts
-HubStaff
+	6. HubStaff or Keka
-join using company email
+		1. join using company email
-Sourcetree
+	1. Sourcetree
-Clone your bitbucket repo in sourcetree desktop app Flycut for Mac users
+		1. Clone your bitbucket repo in sourcetree desktop app
+	1. Flycut
+		1. Must have for Mac users

 Provision Access:
 Added Kamal to the ShoppinPal organization’s team on GitHub.com: https://github.com/orgs/ShoppinPal/teams/developers